 Why do people – including safety professionals themselves – repeatedly ignore safety protocols?
-Here are seven reasons why less is more in safety, especially if the problem is the rule rather than the person.
+Let' think through why less is more in safety, especially if the problem is the rule rather than the person.

 Safety involves rules.
 A major source of frustration among those responsible for safety lies in the fact that people often get hurt after repeatedly ignoring safety protocols.
 Safety professionals bemoan that “if these idiots would just follow the rules, they wouldn’t get hurt.”
 Yet these very same safety professionals are likely to routinely and willfully violate safety rules themselves.

 I’m sure that statement just raised some eyebrows, and maybe even a hackle or two, but consider your own morning commute.
 The traffic code is basically a collection of safety regulations.
 Many of us willfully disregard these rules.
 How can we call for stricter enforcement of safety rules in the workplace while disregarding safety rules intended to get us to and from the workplace safely?
 And given that, statistically speaking, more of us are likely to die in a traffic accident than a workplace accident, the question of why we ignore safety rules should be a grave concern to all of us.

 In many cases, when we find someone in violation of the rules, they simply tell us that they didn’t know.
 In some cases this is true, but in others it is a convenient excuse.
 While it is unjust to punish someone who doesn’t know that they have violated a rule, that doesn’t mean that an organization should excuse this behavior.
 Instead of punishing the worker, the organization should take a hard look at the process that allows a worker to be assigned a job without knowing all of the appropriate safety rules.